YOLOv9 vs PP-YOLOE+: A Technical Comparison

 PP-YOLOE+x | 640 | 54.7 | - | 14.3 | 98.42 | 206.59 |

-- YOLOv5: A mature and reliable model, still popular for its speed and ease of deployment.
+- YOLOv8: A highly versatile and balanced model, excellent for a wide range of tasks and known for its speed and ease of use.